Table of Contents

 Incubation period: Weeks to months

-The creation of Erythema chronicum migrans, a bull’s eye rash that appears about 2 weeks after a tick bite.
-This skin reaction corresponds to the local spread of the agent in the dermis.
-Just half of the patients, that are experiencing stage 2, have Erythema chronicum migrans.
-Furthermore, symptoms, such as fever, myalgia, arthralgia, and weariness can occur.
-Typically, the patients without the symptoms have issues in the respiratory tract (flu without a cough, sputum or rhinitis).
+Erythema chronicum migrans is a bull’s eye rash that appears about 2 weeks after a tick bite.
+This skin reaction corresponds to the local spread of the bacteria in the dermis.
+Just half of the patients, that are experiencing stage 1, have Erythema chronicum migrans.
+Symptoms, such as fever, myalgia, arthralgia, and weariness can occur.
+Typically, the patients without those symptoms have issues in the respiratory tract (flu without a cough, sputum or rhinitis).

 Incubation period: Weeks to months

-Meningoradiculitis: Radicular pains (Bannwarth-syndrome), partly radicular paresis, peripheral facial palsy (often on both sides).
-Also joint involvement, myocarditis, pericarditis or Lympadenosis cutis benigna.
+Meningoradiculitis or Bannwarth-syndrome can include radicular pains, partly radicular paresis, peripheral facial palsy (often on both sides).
+Symptoms can include joint involvement, myocarditis, pericarditis or Lympadenosis cutis benigna.
 The latter describes reactive hyperplasia of the lymphatic cells.
 The Lymphadenosis cutis benigna manifests itself mainly in terms of bluish-red nodes in the skin, for example, near the earlobe.

 Incubation period: Months to years